The Best 4 Tips for Tackling Halloween Candy [Updated 10/29/19 thanks to Shark Tank]

 Donate the Halloween candy to our troops.
 With the Treats for Troops program, you can find a donation center near you.
 At Caribu we actively support military members by donating a free Caribu subscription to every currently serving U.S. military member.
 Another bonus is this option also reinforces the importance of giving.

 Bribe Incentive Stash

 Save it as “incentive candy.”
 Let’s be honest, sometimes we parents need to utilize incentives (definitely not bribes) in raising our children.
 Whether it’s potty training, chores, homework – you name it – we musn’t be judged if we choose to have an incentive stash; and what a great use for Halloween candy that could be.

-There you have it, three great ideas for dealing with the Halloween candy aftermath.
-I’m probably going with a combination of Option 2 and Option 3.
+There you have it, 4 great ideas for dealing with the Halloween candy aftermath.
+My kids will be thrilled with the Switch Witch this year!

-Which tactic will you choose for your Halloween candy this year?
+Which tactic will you choose for your Halloween candy?